holmjohnii/weworked-api/resources/timesheets.md

 # Timesheets
-The expense resource allows you to retrieve individual expenses as well as a list of all expenses on your account.
+The timesheet resource allows you to retrieve a daily timesheet and a weekly timesheet for a user on your account.

 ## Endpoints
 * [Retrieve a daily timesheet](#retrieve-a-daily-timesheet)
 * [Retrieve a weekly timesheet](#retrieve-a-weekly-timesheet)

 ## Retrieve a daily timesheet
-Retrieves the details of an existing expense.
-Simply provide the unique expense id.
+Retrieves the details of a daily timesheet.

-`GET /v1/expenses/:id`
+`GET /v1/timesheets`

 ##### cURL Example
-`curl -H "x-api-key: YOURAPIKEY" -H "x-ww-user: YOUREMAIL" GET "https://api.weworked.com/v1/expenses/4203"`
+`curl -H "x-api-key: YOURAPIKEY" -H "x-ww-user: YOUREMAIL" GET "https://api.weworked.com/v1/timesheets"`

 ### Parameters
-No parameters
+* userid -
+* timeperiod -
+* date -

 ### Returns
-Returns an expense object if a valid identifier was provided.
+Returns a week of timesheet objects.

 -------------